Selling Art with a Back Story

 Howard left Hirst to do her own work.
 One of her spot paintings sold at auction in 2008 for $90,000.
 A few months later another spot painting made by her sold for $2.25 million.
 The difference hinged on the second painting bearing Hirst’s (indistinct) signature.
 The signature creates a back-story that propels the value of the second painting to make it 25-x greater value than the first.

 If you are remotely interested in how the high-end contemporary art market works, then you need to read this book.
 Thompson writes with a style that makes reading easy and with a dangling carrot to get to the end.
 I highly recommend The Supermodel and the Brillo Box: Back Stories and Peculiar Economics from the World of Contemporary Art.

 Back Stories Apply to More Than Contemporary Art.

 Art is always going to be subjective in terms of value and quality.
 While certainly arguable, your opinions of contemporary art aren’t the point of this post.
 Learning from how it gets its value is.
-You may think contemporary art is crazily priced complete bull shit and you would not be alone.
-However, those who buy and sell art of this nature could not be concerned less about your opinion or mine.
-Nevertheless, few would argue that Joshua Bell playing the violin is anything but just short of ageless majesty.
+You may think contemporary art is crazily priced, and complete bull shit.
+You would not be alone.
+However, those who buy and sell art of this nature are not concerned about your opinion or mine.
+By contrast, few would argue that virtuoso, Joshua Bell, playing the violin is anything but just short of ageless majesty.

 Thompson says, and I concur, that there is the idea that there is a long history of art having an underlying reality that one cannot directly observe.
 There is the art itself, and then there is the context around it.
 As an example of this the book includes the mention of a test Washington Post reporter Gene Weingarten made with concert violinist, Joshua Bell.